Uncharted: Drake's Fortune: Plot

 Searching through a mausoleum, Nate overhears an argument between Roman, Navarro, and Eddy, revealing that Roman hired Eddy to capture Nate and secure the island, with the reward being a share of El Dorado.
 Following Nate's escape, Roman doubts Eddy's abilities and ignores his claim that something cursed on the island is killing his men.
-Nate and Elena find a passage leading to a massive underground treasure vault, in which they find the body of Sir Francis, assuming that he died searching for the treasure.
+He subsequently dismisses Eddy and his crew.
+Regrouping, Nate and Elena find a passage leading to a treasure vault, in which they find the body of Drake, assuming that he died searching for the treasure.
 They encounter a terrified Eddy and a crew member, shortly before they are attacked by mutated humans who kill the crew member; despite Nate's efforts, Eddy is also killed when one drags him into a pit.

-Nate and Elena escape through a nearby tunnel, which they soon find leads to an abandoned Nazi submarine base.
-Venturing into the base, Nate discovers that the Germans had discovered the statue but, like the Spaniards before them, became cursed and mutated as well.
-With all of the evidence he has found, Nate pieces together that Sir Francis, upon discovering the statue's power, attempted to keep it on the island by destroying the ships and flooding the city, before he too was killed by the mutants.
-He also learns that the mutants have relocated the statue to their lair under the monastery's church.
+Nate and Elena escape and find themselves in an abandoned German bunker.
+Venturing into the base, Nate discovers that the Germans had sought the statue during World War II, but like the Spaniards before them, became cursed by the statue, causing them to become mutants.
+Sir Francis, knowing of the statue's power, attempted to keep it on the island by destroying the ships and flooding the city, before he too was killed by the mutants.

 Nate returns to find Elena has been captured by Roman and Navarro.
 Regrouping with Sully, he fails to stop them from reaching the statue.
 Navarro, aware of the curse, tricks Roman into opening the statue, revealing it to be a sarcophagus containing a mummy infected with an airborne mutagenic virus.
 When Roman himself becomes a mutant, Navarro kills him and takes control of his men.
-He reveals that he plans not to sell the statue itself, but rather the virus as a biological weapon.
+Berating Nate's group for not being imaginative, he plans to sell not the statue itself, but rather the virus as a biological weapon.
 Nate jumps onto the sarcophagus and rides it as it is airlifted onto a boat in the bay.
 He engages and defeats Navarro and manages to sink both the sarcophagus and him to the bottom of the ocean.
 Sully arrives, and after Nate and Elena display affection towards each other, they leave the island with several chests of treasure.